MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/power-apps-grid-control.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)] More information: [Previews for portals, model-driven apps, and app management](/power-platform/admin/preview-environments#portals-model-driven-apps-and-app-management)

 The Power Apps grid control provides a read-only experience for views and subgrids.
-The control supports the latest Microsoft Accessibility Standards and is built to be performant and easily extensible for the future.
+The control supports the latest Microsoft accessibility standards and is built to be performant and easily extensible for the future.
 The Power Apps grid control also aligns with the latest Microsoft design guidance for fonts, sizing, and styling.
 The Power Apps grid control will eventually replace the legacy read-only grid control in both model-driven and canvas apps.

 ## Add the Power Apps grid control to views for a table